 DTC Botswana is excited to partner with Botswana Society for the Deaf and the sponsorship will go a long way in alleviating educational equipment shortages thereby enhancing learning and teaching.

-On 13th October 2014, DTC Botswana will unveil sponsorship to the tune of P1, 897, 590.15 (One Million Eight Hundred and Ninety Seven Thousand Five Hundred and Ninety Pula, Fifteen Thebe) to Mochudi Resource Centre for the Blind (MRCB), a registered non-Governmental organisation for children with visual challenges.
+DTC Botswana committed funds to the tune of P1, 897, 590.15 (One Million Eight Hundred and Ninety Seven Thousand Five Hundred and Ninety Pula, Fifteen Thebe) to Mochudi Resource Centre for the Blind (MRCB), a registered non-Governmental organisation for children with visual challenges.
 The centre commenced its operations in 1969.

 DTC Botswana jointly with Debswana and De Beers sponsored the 2nd African Youth Games to tune of P2,500,000 (US$300,000).
 The games were held in Botswana between May 22–31, 2014.
 The three entities showed their commitment to their partnership with the Botswana Africa Youth Games Organising Committee (BAYGOC) towards a successful 2nd African Youth Games sporting event and indeed to the Vision 2016 pillar of a ‘United and Proud Nation’.

 The games presented a great opportunity to showcase Botswana as a democratic, stable and united nation as well as an opportunity for Batswana to experience and participate in its first ever international sporting event.
 Community development is core to our business.
 The scope of the sponsorship went beyond financial contribution with DTC Botswana also providing security planning services towards the games.